cal-itp/customer-success/docs/contacts/contacts-custom-properties.md

 | **Property**      | **Description**                          |
 | ----------- | -------------------------------------------------------------------------------------------------------------- |
 | `job_role`       | Dropdown multi-select field to determine the contacts role at the company; _Data_, _Executive_, _Grants_, etc.  |
-| `Asset tag` | For the CCJPA pilot program, we need a place to add numbers for the demo products.
+| `asset_tag` | For the CCJPA pilot program, we need a place to add numbers for the demo products.
 They are called asset tags, and a unique number will be assigned to each conductor who receives a product.
-|`District Staff` | This property should be selected for Caltrans District Representatives.
+|`district_staff` | This property should be selected for Caltrans District Representatives.
 Options for this property include numbers 1 through 12.